harvard-dce/mh-opsworks/README.zadara.md

    and refresh the page to ensure you've actually made a change and that it's taken.
 1. Log in to the remote VPSA through an SSH tunnel over your VPC, something like `ssh -L 8080:<zadara hostname>:80 <external IP in your cluster>`.
 The VPSA gui should now be available on `http://localhost:8080`.
-The easiest way to do this is to add a throwaway custom layer that contains a single instance with a public IP and the default chef recipes.
+   * The easiest way to do this is to add a throwaway custom layer that contains a single instance with a public IP and the default chef recipes.
 Start up this instance and it will allow you to access the VPSA GUI from the correct VPC.
 After you've successfully connected your cluster, you can remove the layer and the throwaway instance.
+   * Another trick is to use the public IP of a node in a different cluster that also has a vpc -> vgw -> zadara connection set up.
 1. Create a RAID group from your drives that'll be used to populate a pool.
 1. Carve a NAS volume from the pool you previously created.
 The export name is set by the volume, as an NFS server can have multiple exports.
 Use a name that makes sense for your cluster.
-1. Create a server with a CIDR block that matches your VPC and/or relevant subnets. ~~Ensure that "root squash" is enabled.~~. **Note** enabling of "root squash" does not seem to be required.
-From [the docs](http://guides.zadarastorage.com/vpsa-guide/1605-sp2/managing-volumes-snapshots-and-clones.html):
+1. Create a server with a CIDR block that matches your VPC and/or relevant subnets.
+Leave the "NFS Root Squash" option disabled.

-    > NFS Root Squash – Select this checkbox to block external root access to this share.
-If this box is not checked, the system maps requests from uid/gid 0 (root) to the anonymous uid/gid.
 1. Attach the volume you created above to this server.
 1. You should now have the information you need to update your cluster configuration for external storage.
 Return the previous section.